TreesClouds/eecs149-project/README.md

 1. Add the `--debug` or `-d` flag as a CLI argument.

 ## Gameplay
-Use the arrow keys to move Pac-Man.
+Use the arrow keys to move Pac-Man. **Note:** Walls are hidden outside of debug mode, making the game unplayable looking only at the screen.
+This is to hide misalignment of walls in the projected board.